 - 1. Business of finished marble products where cutting and polishing activity of marble is not undertaken.

-- 2. Retail shops of gravel, sand and cement shall be permissible in residential plots of at least 50sq.m., in notified mixed use streets in E, F and G category colonies, provided that the material is kept entirely within the plot premises.
+- 2. Retail shops of gravel, sand and cement shall be permissible in residential plots of at least 50 sq.m., in notified mixed use streets in E, F and G category colonies, provided that the material is kept entirely within the plot premises.

 - 3. Repair shops and workshops in case of automobiles shall not be prohibited on plots abutting mixed-use streets or commercial streets of right of way (ROW) of 30m or more.

-- 15.6.3 The small shops of maximum 20 sqm. area, trading in or dealing with the following items/ activities, may be allowed on ground floor only, in residential premises, including in A and B category colonies:
+- 15.6.3 1[Small shops of maximum 20 sqm area each, restricted to maximum permissible number of DUs in the plot or four numbers, whichever is less, trading in or dealing with the following specified 24 items / activities are allowed on ground floor only in residental plot, excluding A & B category of colonies.
+However, small shops of maximum 20 sqm area each, restricted to maximum permissible number of dwelling units in the plot or four in number, whichever is less, trading in or dealing with specified items / activities existing as on 7.2.2007 may continue on ground floor only in a residential plot in A & B category of colonies but in future only one small shop of 20 sqm area shall be allowed on ground floor in a residential plot in A & B category of colonies.]

 - i) Vegetables / fruits / flowers

 - ii) Bakery items / Confectionary items;

 - iii) Kirana / General store;

 - iv) Dairy product;

 - v) Stationery / Books / Gifts / Book binding;

 - vi) Photostat / Fax / STD / PCO;

 - vii) Cyber café / Call phone booths;

 - viii) LPG booking office / Showroom without LPG cylinders;

 - ix) Atta Chakki;

 - x) Meat / Poultry and Fish shop;

 - xi) Pan shop;

 - xii) Barber shop / Hair dressing saloon / Beauty parlour;

 - xiii) Laundry / Dry cleaning / ironing;

 - xiv) Sweet shop / Tea stall without sitting arrangement;

 - xv) Chemist shop / Clinic / Dispensary / Pathology lab;

 - xvi) Optical shop;

 - xvii) Tailoring shop;

 - xviii) Electrical / Electronic repair shop; and

 - xix) Photo studio;

 - xx) Cable TV / DTH Operation;

 - xxi) Hosiery / Readymade Garments / Cloth shop;

 - xxii) ATM

 - xxiii) Cycle Repair Shop

 - xxiv) Ration shop & Kerosene Shop under PDS.

-Any other item/ activity that may be notified by the Central Government.
+Any other item / activity that may be notified by the Central Government.